angular/angular/guides/getting-started.md

 This guide explains how to setup your Angular project to begin using Angular Material.
 It includes information on prerequisites, installing Angular Material, and optionally displaying a sample material component in your application to verify your setup.

-### New to Angular ?
+*Angular Resources*

 If you are new to Angular or getting started with a new Angular application, see [Angular's full Getting Started Guide](https://angular.io/start) and [Setting up your environment](https://angular.io/guide/setup-local).

-For existing applications, follow the steps below to begin using Angular Material:
+For existing applications, follow the steps below to begin using Angular Material.

-### Step 1: Install Angular Material npm packages
+### Install Angular Material

 Use the Angular CLI's install [schematic](https://material.angular.io/guide/schematics) to set up your Angular Material project by running the following command: